HashCodespace/Volunteerinsrilanka-org/src/programs/6-senior-volunteer-program.md

 herosub: Empowering Seniors
 image: ./src/assets/img/p5.jpg
 imagealt: The Senior Volunteer Program in Sri Lanka
-description: Break barriers and make a difference with the Senior Volunteer Program in Sri Lanka.
-Embrace the significance of senior volunteerism, contribute skills and compassion, support communities, and explore the beauty of Sri Lanka s world-famous beaches.
-Age is no limit to meaningful impact
+description: "Contributing skills and compassion to support communities while exploring the beauty of world-famous beaches.
+Age is no limit to making a meaningful impact."
 ---

 <h1 class="h2 section-title " >The Senior Volunteer Program in Sri Lanka</h1>